xuvi7/cryptcord/README.md

 ### 5. Replay and MITM Resistance

 * WebSocket messages are authenticated through the active session token.
-* Each user-specific session token and per-channel AES key ensures that replayed or intercepted ciphertexts are invalid outside their session context.
+* WebSocket access is gated by the session token, and AES-GCM provides integrity for ciphertexts in transit.
 * Without the private key or symmetric key, intercepted packets remain undecipherable.

 ### 6. Limitations